-AT DE ES FI HU IE NL PT SE SI 2010 5,466 n.a n.a 4,013 1,213 n.a 5,900 n.a 3,116 n.a 2015 n.a n.a n.a 3,510 479 n.a 5,500 n.a 2,224 n.a Latest year 4,955 n.a n.a 3,870 460 n.a 3,000 1,176 2,506 n.a
+AT DE ES FI HU IE NL PT SE SI 2010 5,466 n.d. n.d.
+4,013 1,213 n.d.
+5,900 n.d.
+3,116 n.d.
+2015 n.d. n.d. n.d.
+3,510 479 n.d.
+5,500 n.d.
+2,224 n.d.
+Latest year 4,955 n.d. n.d.
+3,870 460 n.d.
+3,000 1,176 2,506 n.d.

-Source: OECD Affordable Housing Database (for AT, DE, ES, FI, NL, SE); FEANTSA (2017) for IE and PT, Central Statistical Office for HU.
+Source: OECD Affordable Housing Database (for AT, DE, ES, FI, NL, SE); FEANTSA (2017) for IE and PT, Central Statistical

+Office for HU.

-Notes: See previous Table.
+Notes: See previous table.

 In most countries, no systemic statistical information is available about the characteristics of those evicted or the reasons behind the eviction (also, OECD collects no data on these).
 Only few countries have more detailed statistics on these aspects.
 In the Netherlands, the overwhelming majority of those forced to leave their homes are single households (84%) (Aedes, 2019).
 The share of evicted families with children accounts for 12% of the cases.
-In Sweden, it is also mostly single households that are affected, though a growing number of enforced evictions involve families with children (Kronofogden, 2020).
+In Sweden mostly single households are affected, though a growing number of enforced evictions involve families with children (Kronofogden, 2020).
 It has also been shown that more than half of evicted households in Sweden have no income from work and two-thirds are recipients of social assistance (von Otter et al., 2017).
 As for the main cause for evictions, rent arrears are the main reason in Germany (88%), Sweden (84%), the Netherlands (80%) as well as in Hungary (62%).
 Other reasons reported in the Netherlands include nuisance (9%) and drug abuse (7%).
-In Sweden, 86% of all enforced evictions that affected children were carried out because of rent arrears.
+In Sweden, 86% of all enforced evictions which affected children were carried out due to rent arrears.

-There is hardly any data about what happens with people after they are evicted.
-A study from the Netherlands, found that 40% of the people went on to live with family or friends, another 40% moved to a new place to live and 17% of evicted people ended up in a shelter (Kruize & Bieleman, 2013).
+There are hardly any data about what happens with people after they are evicted.
+A study from the Netherlands found that 40% of the people went on to live with family or friends, another 40% moved to a new place to live and 17% of evicted people ended up in a shelter (Kruize & Bieleman, 2013).
 Another study shows that around 25% of the inflow into shelters was the result of recent evictions (De Ruig et al., 2014).
 There is also little information as to what extent evicted individuals and families are followed-up by social services.
 In Germany, courts have an obligation to inform the municipal social services responsible for the prevention of homelessness about pending evictions (Hanesch, 2019).
-A similar system is in place in Austria, Finland and Sweden, where bailiffs or courts are required to inform social services in eviction cases (Kenna et al, 2016).
-While in Sweden, local social services have special responsibilities when children are involved in eviction procedures, in practice the considerations of the best interest of the child is not given a decisive importance (Svea Court of Appeal, 2020).
+A similar system is in place in Austria, Finland and Sweden, where bailiffs or courts are required to inform social services in eviction cases (Kenna et al., 2016).
+While in Sweden local social services have special responsibilities when children are involved in eviction procedures, in practice the considerations of the best interest of the child are not given a decisive importance (Svea Court of Appeal, 2020).

 The obligation to ensure that evictees are provided with alternative accommodation is not required by law in every country.
 Germany is one exception, where local authorities are statutorily obliged to provide temporary accommodation in case of involuntary loss of a home (Hanesch, 2019).
-Housing assistance services and crisis or short-term accommodation, however, are typically available to those who have been evicted in all ten countries even if these offer only a temporary solution.
+In all ten countries, however, housing assistance services and crisis or short-term accommodation are typically available to those who have been evicted, even if these offer only a temporary solution.
 Ensuring access to permanent housing is more problematic.
 As we saw, access to social housing is often limited by inadequate supply, long waiting lists or strict eligibility conditions.
 Hence, the role of alternative, complementary modes of housing provisions in offering quick and long-term accommodation has been increasingly emphasised and promoted.

-4.3 Access to homelessness services
+4.3 Domain III: Access to homelessness services